 - Menus.
 Menus locations can differ in a new theme so make sure they will be defined correctly.

 - Widgets.
 Don’t forget to see how your widgets look in footers or sidebars.
 Also, add any custom code you’re using with the old theme.

 - Image sizes.
 Theme and Featured image sizes may be different in themes.
 Take a look so you won’t be surprised later.

 - Responsiveness.
-Nowadays it’s vital for every website to adapt and run flawlessly in all devices.
-So, don’t miss out checking in mobile devices, tablets, desktop and custom resolutions.
+Nowadays, every website needs to adapt and run flawlessly on all devices.
+So, don’t miss out on checking in mobile devices, tablets, desktops and custom resolutions.

 - Performance & SEO.
-Last, an important step for your website reputation and reliability is testing its performance and SEO level.
+Last, an important step for your website’s reputation and reliability is testing its performance and the SEO level.

-Since you’ve switched themes and make all the necessary tests it is time to make it live.
-You need to activate theme in your live installation, disable maintenance mode and here you are!
+Since you’ve switched themes and made all the necessary tests, it is time to make it live.
+You need to activate the theme in your live installation and disable maintenance mode, and here you are!
 Wasn’t that difficult, right?
 Just remember to follow all steps so you won’t come up with any unwanted problems.

-Picking the right theme is always a serious decision when you need switching themes in WordPress.
+Picking the right theme is always a serious decision when you need to switch themes in WordPress.
 You need to find the best for your project.
-Something that is easy to use and extend and it offers modern and impressive design and functionality.
+It is easy to use and extend and offers modern and impressive design and functionality.
 Movedo is a premium multi-purpose theme.
 It provides great flexibility, clean code and fine design features.
-It includes many possibilities at the same time with ease of use so you can create your website quickly from scratch!
+It includes many possibilities simultaneously with ease of use so you can create your website quickly from scratch!